Peg Lynch: Ethel and Albert

 NBC cancelled Ethel and Albert in December 1954.
-The show found a new life when it got picked up by CBS as the 1955 summer replacement for the Spring Byington vehicle December Bride, and it was so popular that Lynch got offered her half-hour prime-time slot (sponsored by Maxwell House).
+The show was picked up by CBS as the 1955 summer replacement for the Spring Byington vehicle December Bride, and it was so popular that Lynch was offered her half-hour prime-time slot (sponsored by Maxwell House).
 Ethel and Albert gained a devoted following across America, and in the fall of 1955, the show again switched networks, this time to ABC, sponsored by Ralston Purina.
 It remained there until May 1956.
 Lynch owned the rights to her program, and it was not limited to a single network.
 Ethel and Albert aired for the final time on television on May 25, 1956.
 However, the show continued on CBS radio, starting in 1957, with The Couple Next Door as its new title.
 Lynch and Bunce continued in the title roles, and Lynch remained as the show's sole writer.
 The Couple Next Door had a three-year run in a 15-minute five-day-a-week format, ending in 1960.
 AT&T brought the couple back in a 1961 instructional semi-animated video called Mr. Digit and the Battle of Bubbling Brook that focused on all-numeric dialing.
-Ethel and Albert enjoyed revivals in 1963–64 on NBC Radio's Monitor with Bunce as Albert and in National Public Radio's Earplay in 1973.
+Ethel and Albert enjoyed revivals in 1963-64 on NBC Radio's Monitor with Bunce as Albert and in National Public Radio's Earplay in 1973.

 In 1975-76 Lynch wrote and starred in The Little Things in Life for Radio Playhouse with Bob Dryden in the role of Albert.
 Six episodes of Ethel and Albert were adapted by Granada Television in Manchester, England, in 1979, titled Chintz and with a British cast.

+Lynch continued to perform her comedy shows at Old Time Radio Conventions around the US up to 2013.